Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/1-Web3_user_centric_security_slides.md

 ---

-## Conclusion

----

 ### Never Assume - Practice a legitimate distrust.

 - Many actors or institutions have different objectives of the one you have.

 - Software have bugs and errors.
-  They are made by people like you and me, which needs to eat and go to sleep.
+  They are made by people like you and me,<br/>which needs to eat and go to sleep.
 - No technology is agnostic.
-  This includes they technology we communicate with, we work with or the one we use to keep us entertained.
+  This includes they technology we communicate with,<br/>we work with or the one we use to keep us entertained.
 - Sometimes we are our worst adversary.

-  Be diligent.
+> Be diligent. 🖖

 ---